 Your voting power is decided by how much UNI you hold.
 These proposals could include changes to the fee structure, new pools, or flipping the protocols fee switch.
 If enough users agree to the fee switch, 0.05% of all Uniswap's swap fees can be used according to whatever the governance system decides.

-native token launched in September 2020.
-PancakeSwap is an AMM and DEX on Binance Smart Chain that has seen a huge increase in its popularity.
+CAKE is PancakeSwap's native token launched in September 2020.
+PancakeSwap is an AMM and DEX on BNB Chain that has seen a huge increase in its popularity.
 It is, in fact, a fork of Ethereum's Uniswap.
 The project has a complex tokenomic design that balances the emission of new coins with the burning of old ones.
 CAKE has no max supply and is minted with every block generated.
 New tokens are distributed to users through farms, lotteries, and Syrup Pools.

 CAKE also acts as a governance token that lets users vote on proposals and changes to PancakeSwap.
 Like most DeFi platforms, a user's voting power is determined by the amount of CAKE they hold.
 You can also stake CAKE to earn more CAKE rewards and project tokens in Syrup Pools.